danielboots/fytletic/README.md

 ### **Thanks**

 I would like to thank my mentor for this project Reuben who has helped me with the initial planning, the custom models including the Gym and Fighter network, his knowledge and support have been crucial in me completing this project.

+Id like to say a big thanks also to the mentor and tutor team at Code Institute who have been patient and helpful in helping me with support and guidance especially, Alan, Tim, Igor and Sheryl.

 Id like to thank my fiance once again who has let me stay up way too long every night the past month so i could hit the deadline, although ive been up with my daughter in the night too!
 Im ready for a small rest!
 But again my daughter and my son who are a massive part of my motivation for completing this course, this project is for you all!